-Other Services captures data from customers receiving services related to debt administration, annual financial reporting, legislative assistance, agency operations and specific customer service areas identified by individual survey respondents.
-Results for Other Services show a combined 100% of customers agree that Authority staff: are knowledgeable; courteous and professional, demonstrate a willingness to assist; respond to requests for information satisfactorily; provide accurate and complete information; and, provide information timely.
-A combined 91.67% of customers agree that staff communicated effectively.
-Of the four respondents providing written feedback in 2016, all comments are complimentary of Authority staff in the Other Services area, including one response that "very professional and very responsive" while another response indicates that staff are "capable & comprehensive."
+Other Services captures data from customers receiving services related to debt administration, annual financial reporting, legislative assistance/response, agency operations (ABEST, USAS, Budget, Payroll, Accounting, SPA) and other specific customer service areas identified by individual survey respondents.
+Results for Other Services show a combined 100% of customers agree that Authority staff: are knowledgeable; courteous and professional; demonstrate a willingness to assist; respond to requests for information satisfactorily; provide accurate and complete information; communicate effectively; and, provide information in a timely manner.
+Of the four respondents providing written feedback in 2018, all comments are complimentary of Authority staff in the Other Services area, including one response that "[staff] have consistently given great customer service through the years" while another response indicates that "they have been extremely helpful whenever I have needed their assistance."